rescript-react-native/rescript-react-native/website/docs/migration/jsx3.md

-🙏 _Please do not hesitate to share your experience with the migration._ If the source is open, post your commit here, it could help someone without you even knowing 🤷‍♂️
+🙏 _Please do not hesitate to share your experience with the migration._ If the source is open, post your commit here, it could help someone without you even knowing 🤷‍

-## Need help to migrate?
+## Need help to migrate ?

 If you struggle with it & have questions,
 [reach us on our discord server](https://discord.gg/eaU3Z6Q)

 ---

-**If you are reading this, you can assume you are done & ready to work on other things, like feature & bugfix for your product.**
+🎉 **If you are reading this, you can assume you are done & ready to work on other things, like feature & bugfix for your product.**

 ---